alexanderluna/alexanderluna.github.io/_posts/unix/2018-09-28-learning-docker.md

 CMD ["echo", "We are done"]
 ```

-Now that we have a dockerfile we can build our image from it.
-For that we navigate to the folder where our dockerfile is located first:
+Now that we have a Dockerfile we can build our image from it.
+For that
+we navigate to the folder where our Dockerfile is located first:

 ```bash
 # build image tagging (-t) it with a name